-27. This clause amends section 284 of the Principal Act, which provides for the declaration of the poll and the return of the writs at House of Representatives elections, so as to:
+28. This clause amends section 284 of the Principal Act, which provides for the declaration of the poll and the return of the writs at House of Representatives elections, so as to:

-• provide that the pre-condition for the return of the writ will be that the poll (in the case of a by-election) or all polls other than a tied poll (in the case of a general election) have been declared.
+- provide that the writ for the House of Representatives elections in a State or Territory may be returned even where there has been a tied election in one of the Divisions in the State or Territory; and - provide that the pre-condition for the return of the writ will be that the poll (in the case of a by-election) or all polls other than a tied poll (in the case of a general election) have been declared.

-Clause 24 - Printing and publication of electoral advertisements, notices etc.
+Clause 25 - Printing and publication of electoral advertisements, notices etc.

-28. This clause amends section 328 of the Principal Act, to:

-require video recordings containing electoral matter to be authorised; and provide that an electoral advertisement which extends over two pages of a newspaper must carry an authorisation on each page; unless its text is contained within a border, or within lines at the top or sides or both, or is printed across the seam of the two pages - in which case the authorisation need only appear at the end of the advertisement.
+- 29. This clause amends section 328 of the Principal Act, to: - require video recordings containing electoral matter to be authorised; and - provide that an electoral advertisement which extends over two pages of a newspaper must carry an authorisation on each page; unless its text is contained within a border, or within lines at the top or sides or both, or is printed across the seam of the two pages - in which case the authorisation need only appear at the end of the advertisement.

-29. This clause repeals section 331 of the Principal Act, which deals with headings to electoral advertisements, and substitutes a new section 331.
-The effect is to extend the operation of current section 331 so that in addition to its current requirements it will provide that a paid article or paragraph in a newspaper which contains electoral matter must, if it extends over two pages, have the heading "advertisement" printed on each page; unless its text is contained within a border, or within lines at the top or sides or both, or is printed across the seam of the two pages -in which case the heading need only be printed on one page.
+30. This clause repeals section 331 of the Principal Act, which deals with headings to electoral advertisements, and substitutes a new section 331.
+The effect is to extend the operation of current section 331 so that in addition to its current requirements it will provide that a paid article or paragraph in a newspaper which contains electoral matter must, if it extends over two pages, have the heading "advertisement" printed on each page; unless its text is contained within a border, or within lines at the top or sides or both, or is printed across the seam of the two pages - in which case the heading need only be printed on one page.

-Clause 26 - Other offences relating to ballot-papers etc.
+Clause 27 - Other offences relating to ballot-papers etc.

-30. This clause creates a new offence relating to the provision of false or misleading information in nomination forms.
+31. This clause creates a new offence relating to the provision of false or misleading information in nomination forms.
 Subclause (1) inserts in section 339 of the Principal Act new subsections (3), (4) and (5).

-New subsection 339(3) prohibits a candidate, knowingly or otherwise, from:

-- making in his or her nomination a statement that is false or misleading in a material particular; or - omitting from a statement in his or her nomination form any matter or thing without which the statement is misleading in a material particular.
+- New subsection 339(3) prohibits a candidate, knowingly or otherwise, from: - making in his or her nomination a statement that is false or misleading in a material particular, or - omitting from a statement in his or her nomination form any matter or thing without which the statement is misleading in a material particular.